yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 Ok-wrapping and try functions are often bundled together in proposals about either, but this doesnt have to be the case.
-In fact, on nightly rust it's been possible to enable Ok-wrapping with try _blocks_ for a while.
+In fact, on nightly rust it's been possible to enable try _blocks_ (with Ok-wrapping) for a while.
 You can go on [nightly right now](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=347d8f346dff1fc29273aa436421ea3c) and write the previous example like this: